AccessKit/accesskit/ARCHITECTURE.md

 ### `platforms/`

-Crates in the `platforms/` folder are what we call "adapters".
+This folder stores a list of crates that we call "adapters".

 Adapters translate between accesskit's tree format and a given platform's accessibility API; you can think of them as backends for accesskit.